piotr-proszowski/dotfiles/vim/README.md

 set noswapfile
 ```

+### vimwiki-sync
+It's also worth to continously backup notes on some remote server - in case of emergency ;) For that I use git and plugin [vimwiki-sync](https://github.com/michal-h21/vimwiki-sync)

 ### vim commentary
 Allows me to comment with `gcc`.
 Why vim didn't have such a feature?
 I don't know.